vintasoft/AspNetCore-Spreadsheet_Editor_Demo/README.md

 The client-side of project uses HTML+JavaScript+CSS.
 The server-side of project uses ASP.NET Core API controllers.<br />
 <br />
 The project demonstrates how to view and edit XLSX document in ASP.NET Core:
-* Create a new or open an existing XLSX document in spreadsheet editor control
+* Create a new or open an existing XLSX, XLS, CSV or TSV document in spreadsheet editor control
 * Work with worksheets of spreadsheet document
   * Get a list of worksheets
   * Add/delete/rename a worksheet; copy/insert a worksheet; reorder worksheets